-- · Learn about applications of information theory to universal data compression, statistics and inference - Introduce students to the principles of algebraic coding and Reed Solomon coding in particular - Give students an overview of cryptology with example of techniques that share the same mathematical background as algebraic coding.
+- Learn about applications of information theory to hypothesis testing as well as refinements of source and channel coding theorems through error exponents. - Introduce students to the principles of algebraic coding and Reed Solomon coding in particular - Give students an overview of cryptology with example of techniques that share the same mathematical background as algebraic coding.